Nossos serviços estão apresentando instabilidade no momento. Algumas informações podem não estar disponíveis.

 System of Vital Statistics

-The publication is also accessible on the IBGE portal, which makes available other information related to the System of Vital Statistics in Brazil.
+Besides the tables from this edition of the study, additional information can be found on the IBGE portal, which makes available other information related to the System of Vital Statistics.

-- -#2016-2019 Estudo Complementar à Aplicação da Técnica de Captura-Recaptura - Estimativa do Sub-registro - vitais - tabelas (en)
+- -#2015 Estudo Complementar à Aplicação da Técnica de Captura-Recaptura - Estimativa do Sub-registro e Pareamento - vitais - tabelas (en)

 It is a whole set of detailed information about vital statistics in Brazil, which includes the Vital Statistics survey, carried out by the IBGE, the data matching between this database and the databases of the Ministry of Health (Information System on Live Births - SINASC and Information System on Mortality - SIM) and the respective estimates of underreporting of births and deaths.
 In order to do this, a more robust methodology to calculate underreporting was developed, based on the application of data matching methods and of the Capture-Recapture technique to estimate the total number of live births and deaths - major purpose of the partnership between the IBGE and the Ministry, which includes the availability of the identified microdata of the sources previously mentioned.